Alano Miller

 Alano Herberto Miller (born 1980) is an American actor.
 He is best known for his role as Cato on the short-lived WGN America drama series Underground.

 Early life

-Miller was born and raised in Orlando, Florida, U.S. Miller is of Cuban, Bahamian, and Jamaican descent.
-Miller attended Seabreeze High School in Daytona Beach, Florida where he worked as a lifeguard and played basketball and football.
-In his adolescent years, Miller struggled with weight and body image.
+Miller was born and raised in Orlando, Florida, U.S. He is of Cuban, Bahamian, and Jamaican descent.
+Miller attended high school in Dayton Beach, where he worked as a lifeguard.
+In his adolescent years, he struggled with weight and body image.

-Education

 Miller earned a Bachelor of Fine Arts degree from SUNY Purchase Conservatory of Theater Arts and Film.
 In 2008, Miller earned a Master of Fine Arts degree from Penn State University.

 Career

 In 2012, Miller's film career began in All Wifed Out.

 Miller is known for his role in the 2016 film Loving.
 In December 2016, Miller was nominated for the 48th NAACP Image Award for Outstanding Supporting Actor in a Motion Picture.

 Personal life

 Miller currently resides in Pasadena, California.
-On June 26, 2009 he married fellow actor DeWanda Wise after three months of dating.
+On June 26, 2009, he married fellow actress DeWanda Wise after three months of dating.
 Both Miller and Wise are vegan.